 Shooting a few photos at dusk to Doha’s stunning technicolor skyline.
 Seen from the top of a small hill of this pretty public garden, distant downtown Doha looks like a large expanse of shining and colorful skyscrapers packed against the horizon.
 Under a dramatic red orange sky all this vertical architectural splendor in front of me symbolises the Qatar’s fast growth and massive investments.

 We all became photographers in a different way.
 Everybody has his own story how this happened.
 Photography quotes can help us to know more about our passion and rediscover photography with a different approach.

+A photo of mine of Borobudur has been published on the front cover of the latest National Geographic Traveller magazine.
 Located in the island of Java, not far from Yogyakarta, Borobudur is the world’s largest Buddhist temple.
 An authentic masterpiece of architecture built over 1,000 years ago from two million stone blocks in the form of a massive symmetrical stupa wrapped around a small gentle hill.
-Borobudur was in my photographic list during my last year’s journey across South East Asia.

 Wondering around in that melting pot of cultures that is Singapore, I ended up at Little India.
 I was looking for shooting some pictures of the famous and colorful Arab Street when, on the way there, I came across an interesting mosque trapped among some high rise buildings around.
 As the small square courtyard at the entrance offered a limited view of the mosque, I looked around for a more proper elevated view.